-Compact crossovers have been rising in popularity for years, and we've seen nearly every automaker step up its game.
+Compact crossovers have been rising in popularity for years—to the point that they're replacing mid-size sedans in many households—and in turn, we've seen nearly every automaker step up its game.
 So in short, it's a great time to be in the market for a vehicle in this class.

 Take Hyundai’s Tucson, for example.
 Until 2010, it was near the back of the pack in this crowded field, notable primarily for its low cost.
-But in its current generation, the Hyundai Tucson is a serious contender.
-So is the Honda CR-V, which was new for 2012 and benefits from an improved interior and sharper exterior styling.
-Both the 2013 Honda CR-V and 2013 Hyundai Tucson remain great choices in the compact crossover segment, but we find one to be just a bit more to our liking.
+But in its current generation, the Hyundai Tucson is a serious contender—and one that Hyundai has fine-tuned to be even better with some 2014 updates.
+The Honda CR-V, which was new for 2012, is also a very strong, popular entry, and benefits from an improved interior and sharper exterior styling in its current generation.
+Both the 2014 Honda CR-V and 2014 Hyundai Tucson remain great choices in the compact crossover segment, but we find one to be just a bit more to our liking.

 Honda’s much beloved CR-V wears more contemporary styling on the outside, while benefiting from a smartly redesigned interior as well.
 The CR-V’s seats, both front and rear, benefit from an improved shape and additional padding that now makes them day-long comfortable.
 Rear seats feature a pull-strap that releases the seat and tumbles it forward to create additional cargo room.
 We love the one-handed operation, too, and would call cargo room generous, even with rear seats in place.
 Seats folded, the CR-V offers up over five feet of cargo room, now with a lower deck for easier loading.